Human brain: Sensory

 Vision is generated by light that hits the retina of the eye.
 Photoreceptors in the retina transduce the sensory stimulus of light into an electrical nerve signal that is sent to the visual cortex in the occipital lobe.
 The arrangements of the eyes' optics cause light from the left visual field to be received by the rightmost portion of each retina, and vice versa.
 This arrangement ultimately means that a portion of each retina is processed by each hemisphere of the cortex, such that both the right and left visual cortex process information from both eyes.
 Visual signals leave the retinas through the optic nerves.
 Optic nerve fibres from the retinas' nasal halves cross to the opposite sides joining the fibres from the temporal halves of the opposite retinas, which do not cross, forming the optic tracts.
 The optic tract fibres reach the brain at the lateral geniculate nucleus, and travel through the optic radiation to reach the visual cortex.

 Hearing and balance are both generated in the inner ear.
 Sound results in vibrations of the ossicles which continue finally to the hearing organ, and change in balance results in movement of liquids within the inner ear.
 This creates a nerve signal that passes through the vestibulocochlear nerve.
 From here, it passes through to the cochlear nuclei, the superior olivary nucleus, the medial geniculate nucleus, and finally the auditory radiation to the auditory cortex.

 The sense of smell is generated by receptor cells in the epithelium of the olfactory mucosa in the nasal cavity.
-This information passes via the olfactory nerve which goes into the skull through a relatively permeable part.
+This information passes via the olfactory nerve, which goes into the skull through the cribriform plate.
 This nerve transmits to the neural circuitry of the olfactory bulb from where information is passed to the olfactory cortex.
 Taste is generated from receptors on the tongue and passed along the facial and glossopharyngeal nerves into the solitary nucleus in the brainstem.
 Some taste information is also passed from the pharynx into this area via the vagus nerve.
 Information is then passed from here through the thalamus into the gustatory cortex.